 If your registration has been suspended or made conditional by either the Interim Orders Committee (IOC) or a Practice Committee (PC), you will be written to by the Case Review Team (CRT).

 The role of the CRT is to monitor your compliance with the order.
 Shortly after the hearing, a CRT officer will write to you and your legal representatives regarding compliance with the order.
 If you are represented, your defence organisation/solicitor may assist you with making the relevant arrangements.

-If you are not represented, you may find the Guide for unrepresented registrants useful.
+If you are not represented, you may find the Information Guide for Unrepresented Registrants (216.9 KB, PDF) useful.

 The responsibility for complying with the order is yours but the CRT will assist you by providing deadlines and a point of contact if you have queries, particularly if you do not have the support of a defence organisation.

 If the order is breached, the CRT will notify the lawyer dealing with your case.
 The lawyer may request an early review of your case.